Local Map Construction with SDMap: A Comprehensive Survey: Multimodal Fusion Method

 A perspective transition is required before fusion.
-The focus of this section is to convert feature information extracted from 2D camera sensor images (commonly referred to as perspective views (PV)) into BEV features.
+The focus of this section is to convert feature information extracted from 2D camera sensor images (commonly referred to as PV) into BEV features.
 Local map perception tasks typically view the ground as a plane, in the Bird's Eye View, Establishing a map in BEV, because on one hand, BEV facilitates information fusion of multiple sensors, and existing advanced BEV object detection work can provide a good foundation.
-There are both geometric based and network-based methods for converting the perspective from PV to BEV.
+There are both geometric-based and network-based methods for converting the perspective from PV to BEV.
 Geometric methods can be divided into those based on isomorphic transformations and those based on depth estimation.
-Network based methods can be divided into MLP based and Transformer based methods.
-The conversion from PV to BEV based on Transformer can usually be directly achieved using the BEV perception model.
-MapTR\cite{MapTR} in Fig. \ref{fig:MapTR} proposes an optimized GTK module based on the View Transformer module in BEVFormer.
+Network-based methods can be divided into MLP-based and transformer-based methods.
+The conversion from PV to BEV based on the transformer method can usually be directly achieved using the BEV perception model.
+MapTR\cite{MapTR} in Fig. \ref{fig:MapTR} uses an optimized GKT\cite{GKT} module based on the View Transformer module in BEVFormer\cite{Bevformer}.